My herniated disc is acting up again doc, or maybe the pain is from something else?

 The truth is, most disc problems are caused by the way we move and walk and are problems with movement, rather than entities than inconveniently happen when lifting our children or grabbing for things.
 Understanding why you are hurt is the most important diagnostic step any health care provider must first take to help you get relief and resolution of your painful disc problem.
 Simply using an MRI to diagnose and then using therapies directed at the symptom is a poorly conceived notion that needs to be abandoned.

 Correcting the reason for the herniated disc will allow it to heal and the body should take care of the rest.

 How should you care for a disc problem?

 To understand how movement affects the discs in our back, you may want to read my book Cheating Mother Nature, what you need to know to beat chronic pain which explains who movement, and the way we walk results in these injuries.
-People who are more knowledgeable know that who you see first will determine the expense, cost and outcome, which is why more people depend on chiropractors for back problem because their unique understanding of back problems, rehabilitation and movement can help you get the best outcome.
+People who are more knowledgeable know that who you see first will determine the expense, cost, and outcome, which is why more people depend on chiropractors for back problems because their unique understanding of back problems, rehabilitation, and movement can help you get the best outcome.